Aichi Atsuta: IJNAS engine naming method

 It was the Imperial Japanese Navy's common practice to refer to its engines by name, while the Imperial Japanese Army referred to its engines by their engine (Japanese:Hatsudoki abbreviated Ha) model number.
 Ha numbers were assigned in sequence as the engine design was accepted.

 The Japanese method of identifying model numbers of aircraft engines is unique in that the model number always has two digits and may be followed by one or more letters.
 The first digit represents the major version of the engine and the second number represents the minor version of that model engine.
 The model number follows the name (IJNAS engines) or the Ha number (IJAAF engines).

 The first model number assigned to an engine is always 11, meaning the first major design and first minor version of that design.
 A major change to the design increments the first number and resets the second number to one.
 A minor change to the engine model increments the second number by one.
 If a very minor change is made, suffix letters are added after the model number.

 Engine accepted by IJN

-When the AE1A engine was accepted by the IJNAS, its coded designation was dropped and it was name after the Atsuta factory where the engine was manufactured.
+When the AE1A engine was accepted by the IJNAS, its coded designation was dropped and it was named after the Atsuta factory where the engine was manufactured.

 The first production engine was the Atsuta 12 rated at 1200 hp.
 The model number 12 indicates this was the first model with one minor change.